 Who is a carer?

-Please share your experiences* in the Partner, Family and Friends Discussion area*.
+Feel free to share your experiences* in the Partner, Family, and Friends Discussion area*.

-As well as accessing ‘carer’ discussions and blog posts, you can also access our INFORMATION FOR CARERS.
+On top of accessing carer’ discussions and blog posts, you can also access our INFORMATION FOR CARERS.

-If you are new to Cancer Connections, we also invite you to share your own story and experiences* in our Introductions area.
+In case you are new to Cancer Connections, we likewise welcome you to share your own story and experiences* in our Presentations region.

-*PLEASE NOTE: you will need to register to share your stories and experiences or add comments on the website.
+*PLEASE NOTE: you should enrol to share your accounts, experiences, and stories or include comments on the site.